dirigeants/klasa/guides/Getting Started/GettingStarted.md

 ## What's next?

 Klasa will create folders in your directory to make your own custom pieces in.
-Klasa will automatically check these folders on bootup, or if you reload all of a type of piece. `+reload commands` ect assuming your prefix is `+` like the example app.js file above.
+Klasa will automatically check those folders on bootup, or if you reload all of a piece's type. `+reload commands` ect assuming your prefix is `+` like in the example app.js file above.